List of characters in The Lego Movie franchise: Princess Unikitty

+Unikitty as she appears in the TV series Unikitty!

 Unikitty (voiced by Alison Brie in The Lego Movie, The Lego Move 4D – A New Adventure and Lego Dimensions, Eliza Schneider in The Lego Movie Videogame, Tara Strong in Unikitty! and a DFS commercial, Alexandra Ryan in The Lego Movie 2 Videogame) is a half unicorn and half anime kitten and a Master Builder who rules a secret sky location called Cloud Cuckoo Land, where there are no rules or unhappy things.
-She is energetic and tries to remain positive no matter the situation but sometimes gives way to anger, transforming into a monstrous red and orange version of herself to fight back against enemies.
+She is energetic and tries to remain positive no matter the situation but sometimes gives way to anger, transforming into a monstrous red and orange version of herself.

 She is first seen welcoming Emmet, Wyldstyle, Vitruvius and Batman to Cloud Cuckoo Land and attending the meeting of the Master Builders, joining the trio in their quest to save the Lego World after her home is destroyed.

 In 2017, Unikitty was given a spinoff TV series of the same name, produced for Cartoon Network.
 In this show, Princess Unikitty is the ruler of the Unikingdom and has a little brother named Prince Puppycorn.

 She makes a silent cameo appearance in The Lego Ninjago Movie.

-In The Lego Movie 2: The Second Part, Unikitty is shown to be Emmet and Lucy's pet cat and is shown to grow to a full-sized version of herself called Ultrakatty due to holding on to her rage from the Duplo invasion.
-Unikitty is captured along with Lucy, Batman, Benny and MetalBeard.
-During Queen Watevra Wa'Nabi's musical number, Unikitty asks what the Queen would do for her, getting excited when promised "glitter times that by infinity!".
-She then appears as "Disco Kitty" after exposure to the "Catchy Song," encouraging Lucy to "join the party".
-She, along with Benny and Metalbeard, were Batman's best men (despite the fact that she is female) at his and Queen Watevra Wa'Nabi's wedding.
-During the wedding and after Sweet Mayhem explained to Lucy that Systar System isn't evil and wanted peace, Lucy asked if Unikitty, Benny, and MetalBeard are brainwashed, Unikitty responds: "Brainwashed?
-No!
-We're just happy.
-It's so much more fun here."
-When Unikitty, Benny, and MetalBeard finally meet Emmet again, they along with Lucy try to stop Emmet from destroying the wedding altar.
-After Emmet destroyed the altar, the Systarians, including Unikitty, Benny, and MetalBeard cried in response to the destruction.
+In The Lego Movie 2: The Second Part, Unikitty is shown to be Emmet and Lucy's pet cat and demonstrates a new form called Ultrakatty, born from her repressed rage during the Duplo invasion.